HitDoshi/POM_ID_12/README.md

-# USA POM LAB Company Compition Project
+# USA POM LAB Company Project
 In this Compition I have get 1st rank.<br>
 This project based on IOT module controll thought Mobile Appplication.
 <br>